 I also co-host a podcast with Saskia Freytag about everything #rstats named “Credibly Curious”.

 I am always up for questions about anything to do with R and stats.
 I was really fortunate to have some really kind people show me the ways of R and statistics, and I want to help people in the same way.

 This website exists so I can write about what I do and engage in dialogue with statisticians, programmers, and whoever else is interested.

 Over the past years I have MC’d at national and state level climbing competitions, here is a photo of me MCing at the Australian national lead climbing championships in 2015 in Brisbane.

 I enjoy photography, and have taken some not-terrible photos of other climbers:

-This website has moved from jekyll to blogdown, and am using a slightly tweaked version of Yihui’s awesome minimal theme, hugo-xmin.
+This website has moved from wordpress, to jekyll to blogdown, and uses a(n increasingly further) tweaked version of Yihui’s beautiful hugo-xmin theme.

 Feel free to send me an email at nicholas